 Jean stayed with a relative for a while after she was discharged from the hospital in October 2014.
 She eventually managed to move back home but continued to need regular visits from family members to help with everyday chores.

 She said: "The accident has completely taken my independence really as alongside working I used to love baking and gardening but I sometimes struggle now to do simple chores.
 I still suffer pain at the top of my head and my senses are not as strong as before.”

 Jean didn’t want to fully retire yet but her brain injury means she isn’t able to return to work at all.
 She asked our specialised serious injury solicitors to recover a settlement from B&Q and help her regain some of her independence.
 B&Q Plc admitted liability for Jean’s injuries and agreed to pay out an undisclosed sum.

-A number of our other teams were also able to help Jean during her case, including Court of Protection; Wills, Trust and Probate; IM Asset Management; and employment lawyers.
+A number of our other teams were also able to help Jean during her case, including Court of Protection; Wills, Trust and Probate; Asset Management; and employment lawyers.

 Rachel Cox is a solicitor that worked on Jean’s case.
 She said: